 - University homepage, News at OU, and Oakland University website articles.

 - Digital signs

-The declaration of a snow emergency will not necessarily indicate that classes have been cancelled or that the campus has been closed.
-Campus-wide cancellations and closure decisions will be made independently as outlined in Policy 482 .
+The declaration of a snow emergency will not necessarily indicate that classes have been canceled or that the campus has been closed.
+Campus-wide cancellations and closure decisions will be made independently as outlined in Policy 482.